Susan P. Crawford: Internet activism

-Crawford served as a member of the Board of Directors for ICANN from 2005-2008.
+Crawford served as a member of the board of directors for ICANN from 2005 to 2008.
 In 2005 she founded OneWebDay - a global celebration of the Internet.
 She is known as a champion of net neutrality, and has written on many other current policy issues.
 In 2012, Yale University Press published her book, Captive Audience: The Telecom Industry and Monopoly Power in the New Gilded Age.
 In April 2014, Crawford proposed that a possible solution to net neutrality concerns may be municipal broadband.

 Crawford was critical of the FCC's 2017 decision to end net neutrality, stating that the ruling was "handing the power to choose winners and losers online to about five companies."

 Public service

 Crawford and Kevin Werbach served on the Federal Communications Commission Review team in the Obama transition.
 In early 2009, Crawford was appointed the President's Special Assistant for Science, Technology, and Innovation Policy.
 In October 2009, it was announced that she would step down when her one-year sabbatical from the University of Michigan ended in January 2010.

 In October 2011, Crawford was appointed to Mayor Bloomberg's Council on Technology and Innovation.